Biomaterials-for-Medical-Devices-AI/BioFEFI/README.md

 ## Install and run BioFEFI

-For information on how to install BioFEFI, check the [instructions](https://biomaterials-for-medical-devices-ai.github.io/BioFEFI/users/installation.html).
+For information on how to install and run BioFEFI, check the [instructions](https://biomaterials-for-medical-devices-ai.github.io/BioFEFI/users/installation.html).

 ## Usage